THEOplayer/samples-ios-sdk/README.md

 developers need access to solid documentation and examples at the risk of integrations not being of sufficient quality.
-As these applications are developed by and owned by customers, it is not always possible for THEOplayer team to get insights into the code.
+As these applications are developed by and owned by customers, it is not always possible for OptiView team to get insights into the code.
 As a result, when issues occur during integration or when the app is in production, it can be difficult to analyse where the issue is.
 Similarly, when issues occur in the integrated code which are hard to reproduce, this is most often